Karen Read's lawyers file brief after appeal to Supreme Judicial Court: Review the docs

 It's been revealed that the jury was in fact unanimous that she was not guilty of those two charges and the defense says trying her on those charges would amount to double jeopardy.

-Prosecutors have until mid-October to file their brief on the appeal.
+"Surely, that cannot be the law.
+Indeed, it must not be the law," Weinberg wrote.

+“And, in the context of this highly publicized case, it strains credulity to suggest that, if the unequivocal statements of five jurors quoted above did not, in fact, represent the unanimous view of all 12, the remaining jurors would allow the inaccuracy to go uncorrected,” he wrote.
+“Instead, they would predictably have notified the Commonwealth or the court of their own recollection.”

+The Norfolk District Attorney’s Office has until Oct.
+16 to file its response.
 Oral arguments could begin as soon as November.

 Review the defense team's full filing below: